 Fluon® Melt Processable Compounds are based on copolymer resins FEP, ETFE, ECA, PFA, PVDF, MFA and ECTFE.
-Extending fluoropolymer properties of chemical resistance, toughness and lubricity, standard products are free of cadmium, hexavalent chromium and lead.
-There are eight Fluon® melt processable compound product types, all manufactured to precise specifications:
+These compounds extend the fluoropolymer properties of chemical resistance, toughness and lubricity.
+The standard products are free of cadmium, hexavalent chromium and lead.
+All Fluon melt processable compound products are manufactured to precise specifications.

 - Color concentrates

 - Conductive/anti-static compounds

 - Color concentrates: Superb surface finish, color consistency and dispersion even at high-speed extrusion rates.

 - Reinforced compounds: Incorporate glass and mineral fillers for enhanced dimensional stability, abrasion resistance, shrinkage resistance and thermal conductivity characteristics.

 - Foam concentrates: Designed for gas injection foaming used for manufacture of LAN and coaxial cables.
 The properties of a foamed insulation help minimize signal loss, enhance high-speed data transmission, and save weight and material.